 Layering With a Long-Sleeve Wetsuit

 - Base layer: The warm water inside your wetsuit negates the need for a wicking base layer.
 Having swimwear underneath it, though, is nice so that you can remove your wetsuit later without needing to find a private changing area.

 - Mid layer: The warm water inside and the thickness of the suit itself insulates you.
 For colder conditions, you can look at thicker wetsuits.

 Layering With a Sleeveless or Short-Sleeve/Shorts Wetsuit

-- Consider a quick-dry top underneath your wetsuit to cover exposed areas of your arms.
+- Base layer: Consider a quick-dry top underneath your wetsuit to cover exposed areas of your arms.
 A long-sleeve base layer or rashguard top works for both warmth and sun protection.
-Go with something heavier if the air is cool.
+Go with a slightly heavier wicking top if the air is cool.
+(Short-sleeve/sleeveless wetsuits should only be worn in mild conditions, though.)

-- Take along a light fleece jacket and a rain jacket or a paddling jacket so you can cover your arms if conditions become colder and wetter.
+- Mid and outer layers: Take along a light fleece jacket and a rain jacket or a paddling jacket (to wear over your fleece jacket) so you can cover your arms and protect against windchill if conditions become colder and wetter.

 Layering With a Dry Suit

 - Base layer: A dry suit is essentially rainwear with watertight seals, so you’ll definitely need noncotton long underwear.
 You can also buy dry suit liners, and a few dry suits come with a fleece lining.

 - Mid layer: For colder conditions, you can add a thick fleece layer over your long underwear.

 - Outer layer: Your dry suit will be windproof and waterproof/breathable, so no additional outer layer is needed.